stake-dao/LiquidLockers-contracts/readme.md

 ### Smart Contracts (general intended behaviour)

 1. **Depositor.sol**: contract responsible for collecting FXS from users and locking them in frax.
 [Diffchecker](https://www.diffnow.com/report/5apbh) with Convex's FxsDepositor.
-[Mainnet address](https://etherscan.io/address/0x070df1b96059f5dc34fcb140ffdc8c41d6eef1ca#code)
 2. **sdToken.sol**: resultant token received by users, on locking FXS via FxsDepositor.
 [Diffchecker](https://www.diffchecker.com/QFoCaRAo) with Convex's cvxFXSToken.
-[Mainnet address](https://etherscan.io/address/0x402f878bdd1f5c66fdaf0fababcf74741b68ac36#code)
 3. **FxsLocker.sol**: contract that directly interacts with frax's protocol contracts to lock FXS and also claim FXS rewards for FXS lockers.
 Basically manages Stake DAO's FXS lock in frax (increasing lock amount, time, etc).
 FxsDepositor locks FXS from users using this contract.
 This contract will own all the veFXS, which will then be used to vote on and boost the upcoming frax gauges, using the `execute()` function.
 [Diffchecker](https://www.diffnow.com/report/hp2ug) with Stake DAO's CRV locker [here](https://etherscan.io/address/0x52f541764E6e90eeBc5c21Ff570De0e2D63766B6#code).
-[Mainnet address](https://etherscan.io/address/0xcd3a267de09196c48bbb1d9e842d7d7645ce448f#code)

 ## Step 2